 Here’s a close up view of my new DIY wall art (in real life, there’s more texture and depth):

 You should know, I suffer for my art.
 When I first picked up this canvas to get to work, I narrowly missed touching the giant centipede lurking inside.
 I threw down the canvas, phoned and harassed Hubby at work (looking for centipede squashing tips, I guess?
 It is officially his job), then took anther look and the centipede seemed to have vamoosed.
-Not entirely convinced, I poked at the canvas with a roller extension rod (much the way in which toddlers whack at things in an uncoordinated fashion) and out he popped.
+Not entirely convinced, I poked at the canvas with a stick and out he popped.
 Why do they like to run toward me?
 Shudder.

 If you’re new to Dans le Lakehouse, check out my DIY Projects Gallery for other DIY art ideas.